lschimidtc/lschimidtc/README.md

 * Implementation of dashboards in Streamlit, PowerBI, and Tableau, delivering actionable insights and solutions for BI and risk analysis needs.
 * Conducted survival analysis and time series applied to supply chain, enhancing predictive capabilities and operational efficiency.

+### 📚 Teaching and Consulting:

+* Created practical classes for SME0882 Statistical Consulting, guiding and evaluating group projects.
+* Played a key role in introducing and teaching the application of advanced cloud computing and machine learning technologies, including AWS SageMaker for statistical modeling and the development of scalable data solutions.

 ## 💥 Main skills:

 ### **Languages**